 Lack of dedication usually also means a lack of experience.
 If a lawyer only handles a few criminal cases here and there, the attorney is probably unfamiliar with all the substantive and procedural laws.

 At the same time, there is strength in diversity.
 Therefore, if an attorney practices other areas of law other than criminal defense, that’s usually a good thing.
 Many criminal defense attorneys practice in other areas of litigation, such as family law and personal injury.
 While not identical to criminal defense, these areas are similar.

 As a rule of thumb, an attorney should practice at least 50 percent criminal law.
 If that’s not the case, it may be a good idea to keep looking.

 Your lawyer needs to be close to your home or office.
-Driving across town just to see the lawyer may work for a little while, but that commute will get old very quickly.
+Driving across town just to see the lawyer may work for a little while, but that commute will quickly get old.
 If your attorney has multiple office locations or is willing to visit you offsite, that’s even better.

 A lawyer should also be accessible by phone, instant message, or some other secure communication channel.
 If you have questions, your attorney should be able to provide answers.

-If you visit a new restaurant and see an empty parking lot, you might turn around and go somewhere else.
+You might turn around and go elsewhere if you visit a new restaurant and see an empty parking lot.
 The opposite is also true.
 If there is an hour wait for a table, you might try the restaurant down the block.

 Similarly, your lawyer should be busy.
 A lack of clients probably means that the attorney is inexperienced or not dedicated to the craft.
 At the same time, your lawyer should not be overly busy.
 If you wait more than a few minutes, the lawyer may not have enough time to devote to your case.
 Or, the attorney may pawn off most of the work onto a paralegal or associate.